tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## Contact Form 7

-> This plugin let you create contact form quickly and easily.
-The theme uses this plugin for showing contact form on Contact Us page.
+<div class="lead">This plugin let you create contact form quickly and easily.
+The theme uses this plugin for showing contact form on Contact Us page.</div>

 ![Contact form](img/contact-form.png)